powens/personal-site-gatsby/src/pages/2019-01-20-business-google-docs/index.md

 Through this document, one could access their POS system, generate new gift cards, and cause all sorts of other havoc.
 There were also links to more, unprotected Google docs that contained more information about the company.
 The passwords within the spreadsheet were current and valid.

 Having seen enough, the company was notified via e-mail, and the Google docs spreadsheet had the correct privacy settings applied to it.

-## Follow-ups

 It appears that each location of the company has their own spreadsheet like the one above.
 I attempted to access a couple others and the permissions were set correctly.

+## Takeaways

+### Permission management is hard

-I understand that running your business on Google docs is an inexpensive and easy.
-However, individually managing the permissions for what must be 50-odd documents is hard.
+Individually managing the permissions for what must be 50-odd documents is hard.
+I've never used Google docs at such a scale for information, but I have yet to see any sort of tool for managing permissions for large sets of documents.

+### Compartmentalization

+Having a single source of information for all data for a business, while convenient, lead to a zero-effort full information disclosure.
+Storing critical business information, like passwords, in a separate document that isn't linked to any other document would have stopped this attack cold.

+### Insecure passwords

 Finally, the passwords in the spreadsheet were also very insecure, but that’s a topic for another discussion.